THE DAY OF REDEMPTION

 We indeed should listen to sermons about how we ought to do good, but much, much more is required if we are to survive spiritually.
 We must become active with our whole personality in clapping, dancing, marching, waving banners, playing tambourines, holding up great flags announcing the Kingdom of God.
 The time of worship should be one of excitement and widespread participation.
 This is no time to act like the scornful Michal as David danced before the Ark.
 The end of scornfulness is barrenness.

-Therefore Michal the daughter of Saul had no child unto the day of her death.
+Therefore Michal the daughter of Saul had no children to the day of her death.
 (II Samuel 6:23)

 The thoughtful pastor will recognize that the young people and children of the assembly will enjoy and quickly become proficient in the use of tambourines, in mime and drama, in the use of banners and flags, in dance, and in marching.
 How much better to have the young people and children involved in significant activities in the assembly rather than made to sit quietly while they neither understand nor relate to what is taking place!